arbyste/jp-mining-note/docs/docs/sentences.md

 {{ feature_version("0.12.0.0") }}

-Usually, the word within the sentence is already bolded by Yomichan.
+Usually, the word within the sentence is already bolded by Yomitan.
 However, there are some cases where the word within the sentence may not be bold, such as when external programs update the `Sentence` field, or if you are using imported cards.